You are currently viewing Domtsang Ney, a Meditation Cave of Guru Rinpoche

 The Sacred Cave

 The huge sacred cave with the greatest artistic sculptures is astounding.
 That’s the shocking cave where one can find solace and prayers out of one’s heart.
-One can also find a statue of Guru Rinpoche installed (very recently) by the same loyal patron from Bjemina.
+One can also find a statue of Guru Rinpoche installed by the same loyal patron from Bjemina.

 After one offers one’s offerings, one can prostrate for the well-being of all sentient beings.
 That’s the place one submits before Guru Rinpoche and pays reverence.
 One of the most prayer-generating treasures is the self-emanated word “Aa.”